HL7/crmi-ig/input/pages/content-lifecycle.md

 In addition, component artifacts can be _owned_ meaning that the lifecycle of the component artifact is entirely controlled by the containing collection, as opposed to the artifact having its own lifecycle.

 A collection of artifacts is specified using a [CRMIManifestLibrary](StructureDefinition-crmi-manifestlibrary.html).
 The components of the collection are identified with `relatedArtifact` entries of type `composed-of`.
 The `isOwned` extension is used to designate whether a component is owned (i.e. managed entirely as part of the collection).
+A given artifact may only be owned by a single parent artifact.

 The dependencies of a collection can be stated explicitly using `relatedArtifact` entries of type `depends-on`, but because dependencies can always be inferred from the components, this listing is typically calculated.
 The $data-requirements operation can be used to calculate the dependencies of an artifact.